jordanbean-msft/WhatTheHack/xxx-LogicApps/Coach/Solution-01.md

 }
 ```

 >NOTE: If the students create any connections in the Azure portal, but then re-deploy the Bicep templates, they will wipe out any Application Settings that were created.
-These will have to be recreated or the Logic App will not work.
+These will have to be re-created or the Logic App will not work.